aoberoi/buddytok/README.md

 modal observes the status changing to 'online', it is dismissed.

-### Local User (web/js/models/LocalUser.js)
+### LocalUser (web/js/models/LocalUser.js)

-The Local User's main responsibilities are:
+The LocalUser's responsibilities are:
-*  storing and managing state about the user who is connecting to the application
+*  Storing and managing state about the local user.
-*  requesting presence session details from the server and validating
+*  Requesting presence session details from the server and validating.
-*  updating other users with its state via the presence session
+*  Updating other users with its state via the presence session.
-*  notify and allow other objects to query for its state
+*  Notifying and allowing other objects to query for its state.

 ## Requirements